walles/loadviz/README.md

 ## Rendering

 Red flames from the bottom indicate user load.
-Green flames from the top indicate system load.
+Clouds at the top indicate system load.

-The from-the-ceiling flames are in the way of the from-the-floor flames, just like the system load is in the way of the user load.
+The clouds are in the way of the from-the-floor flames, just like the system load is in the way of the user load.

 ## Why not measure RAM / swap usage?